Oppo Find X3: Design

-The Find X3 and Find X3 Pro use anodized aluminum for the frame, while the display is protected by Gorilla Glass 5 which is curved around the edges.
+The Find X3 and Find X3 Pro use anodized aluminum for the frame, while the display is protected by Gorilla Glass 5, which is curved around the edges.
 The back panel is manufactured from a single piece of glass, with a contoured camera protrusion housing four rear cameras and the dual-LED flash.
-Both phones have IP68 water resistance; color options are Gloss Black, Blue and White.
+Both phones have IP68 water resistance; color options are Gloss Black, Blue, and White.

 Hardware

-The Find X3 and Find X3 Pro use the Snapdragon 870 and Snapdragon 888 processors respectively.
+The Find X3 and Find X3 Pro use the Snapdragon 870 and Snapdragon 888 processors, respectively.
 Both devices offer UFS 3.1 with no expandable storage.
-The Find X3 has 128 GB or 256 GB paired with 8 GB of RAM, while the Find X3 Pro has 256 GB paired with 8 or 12 GB of RAM.
+The Find X3 has 128 or 256 GB paired with 8 GB of RAM, while the Find X3 Pro has 256 GB paired with 8 or 12 GB of RAM.
 Both feature a 6.7-inch (170 mm) LTPO AMOLED display of 1440p resolution with an adaptive 120 Hz refresh rate.
 The display has HDR10+ support, and is capable of showing over 1 billion colors.
 The battery capacity is 4500 mAh; wired fast charging is supported at 65 W, and wireless charging at 30 W. Both phones include Dolby Atmos stereo speakers with active noise cancellation, but no audio jack.
 Biometric options include an optical fingerprint scanner and facial recognition.